AlexanderPyh/bot_shop_katalog/README.markdown

 - The media directory (`MEDIA_DIR`) must have write permissions for storing product photos.
 - Google Sheets credentials must have the correct scopes (`https://www.googleapis.com/auth/spreadsheets`).
 - The User Bot requires the bot to have admin permissions in the Telegram channel for join request handling.

-## License
-This project is proprietary and intended for use by the Eurocascade curtain studio.
-Unauthorized distribution or modification is prohibited.